APratham/APratham/README.md

-- ⚡ Fun fact: Robert Downey Jr. was nearly rejected for the role of Iron Man
+- ⚡ Fun fact: The famous Shawarma scene was shot after the premiere for The Avengers
 - 🛠️ Currently working on: https://github.com/vigneshshettyin/Flask-Generate-Certificate

 ## I'm currently jamming to